Important prerequisites for doctoral studies

 Advices on obtaining a visa

-Prospective international doctoral candidates can apply for admission to the doctoral procedure at an early stage and use the acceptance letter and enrollment at Universität Hamburg to apply for an entry visa.
+Prospective international doctoral researchers can apply for admission to the doctoral procedure at an early stage and use the acceptance letter and enrollment at Universität Hamburg to apply for an entry visa.

 Further information on applying for a visa is available from the Federal Foreign Office (Auswärtiges Amt).
-Many graduate schools also support the doctoral candidates in the visa application process.
+Many graduate schools also support the doctoral researchers in the visa application process.

 Do you have any questions?